Spherical Knot Mosaics: Spherical Knot Mosaic Invariants

-It is known that for knot mosaics there are knots which have different tiling numbers and minimal mosaic tile numbers \cite{heap2019space}.
+As stated earlier, it is known that there are knots which have different tiling numbers and minimal mosaic tiling numbers \cite{HeapKnowles2019}.
 It is quite possible this is also the case for spherical knot mosaics, however finding such an example may prove to be harder than it was for classical mosaics given how efficiently spherical mosaics use space compared to classical mosaics.
-This question is worth looking into in future research.

 Three additional novel invariants which do not arise from classical knot mosaic invariants are the minimal number of faces of a cube required to represent a knot, the minimal number of faces of a cube to represent a knot for a fixed $n$ and the minimal number of faces required to represent a knot when $n=sm(K)$.
 Define the {\em spherical face number} of a knot, $K$, denoted $sf(K)$ to be the smallest integer, $f$, for which $K$ can be represented as a spherical knot $n$-mosaic with $f$ non-empty faces.
 This is a highly ineffective invariant given that it will be equal to 1 for all knots since every knot can be represented on an $n$-mosaic for $n \ge m(K)$ and thus fit on one face of a spherical $n$-mosaic for $n \ge m(K)$ as well.